 A curriculum proposal may use the expedited process if all the following are true:

-The proposal is a change.

-The proposal does not add or discontinue a curriculum or subcurriculum (option, track, specialization, etc.).
+The proposal is a change – does not add or discontinue a curriculum subplan type (subplan is the term used in the student information system, but it encapsulates what KBOR refers to as a Concentration – emphasis, endorsement, option, track, specialization, etc.).

 The required total number of credit hours for completion of a program is not changing.

 The proposal does not impact another unit outside of the college.

-This proposal does not add or delete a course(s) that impacts enrollment of courses outside the college.
+This proposal does not add or delete a course(s) that impact enrollment of courses outside the college.

-There is no addition of course(s) outside the college which were not previously required.
+There is no addition of course(s) outside the college that were not previously required.

 The degree name is not changing.

-This proposal is not a substantial re-write of a curriculum.
+This proposal is not a substantial rewrite of a curriculum.

-Proposals that are begun as expedited and are moved to standard create additional work for many people including the proposing unit.
-When in doubt, a standard proposal is always acceptable and only increases the approval process by approximately one month.
+Proposals that begin as expedited and are moved to standard create additional work for many people, including the proposing unit.
+If in doubt, a standard proposal is always acceptable.
+Having to reroute a proposal from expedited to standard WILL cause further delay..

 Below are some common mistakes where individuals incorrectly start an expedited proposal that had to be moved to standard routing.

-The proposal impacts another unit outside the college and the impacted unit is highly supportive.
+The proposal impacts another unit outside the college, and the impacted unit is highly supportive.

-The proposal impacts another unit outside the college and the unit received no response.
+The proposal impacts another unit outside the college, and the unit received no response.

-Course prefix or number changes.
+Course prefixes or number changes.

 Change in the number of credit hours of a curriculum.